Ousted U.S. whistleblower says Trump health official played down coronavirus threat

 The Office of Special Counsel, an independent U.S. government agency, investigates and can prosecute abuses against federal employees.

-Reporting by Jan Wolfe; Editing by Scott Malone, Tom Brown and Howard Goller
+Reporting by Jan Wolfe; Editing by Scott Malone, Howard Goller and Sonya Hepinstall